StNamesLab/GenderedCities/README.md

 # Gendered cities: Studying urban gender bias through street names

+The excel file ```final_munic2001_25.xlsx``` is a panel of  Spanish municipalities for the years 2001-2025 and contains the following variables:

 | Variables | Description |
 |-----------|--------------------------------------------------|
 | mun_code | Municipality code (INE). |